Enjoy dinner in a true Phuket heritage house

-Panwa house was a former coconut plantation owner’s home and it has been kept in excellent condition.
-This is unfortunately not the case of many Sino Portuguese mansions on the island, and here, the original style was respected: old tiles, wooden floors and nacre encrusted teak furniture, old library cabinets and flowery carpets.
+Panwa house was a former coconut plantation owner’s home and has been kept in excellent condition.
+Unfortunately, this is not the case for many Sino-Portuguese mansions on the island.
+Here, the original style was respected: old tiles, wooden floors and nacre encrusted teak furniture, old library cabinets and flowery carpets.
 As you enter the house, the central staircase seems to be leading to two separate indoor houses, each having beautiful green doors and window shutters turned inside the house.
 I always loved that.

 Panwa house can accommodate about 80 guests outside and 20 inside, but everyone prefers dining al fresco on one of the beautiful terraces.
 Having the last daylight over the sea on one side and the majestic white mansion on the other & is a unique moment to enjoy.

-We ordered a selection of classic appetizers: chicken and beef satay, deep-fried soft-shell crabs, a very good Nam Prik (boiled veggies in a pungent and very spicy shrimp paste), a Tom Ka Gai (spicy and sour coconut soup with chicken) and a& Beef Masaman Curry as the main dish.
-As Panwa house is part of a hotel, prices are a bit above average, but you get an exceptional outdoor setting and excellent service.
+We ordered a selection of classic appetisers: chicken and beef satay, deep-fried soft-shell crabs, a very good Nam Prik (boiled veggies in a pungent and very spicy shrimp paste), a Tom Ka Gai (spicy and sour coconut soup with chicken) and a& Beef Masaman Curry as the main dish.
+Panwa House is part of a hotel, prices are a bit above average, but you get an exceptional outdoor setting and excellent service.